-Mediation in the year 2018: We are currently able to witness a fascinating development regarding the worldwide promotion and settlement through Mediation, as well as its impact and importance at all levels of professional and private life.
+Nowadays Mediation: We are currently able to witness a fascinating development regarding the worldwide promotion and settlement through Mediation, as well as its impact and importance at all levels of professional and private life.
 More often than not, we can observe that in one single country several associations struggle for a leadership position and corresponding professional influence.
-While educational authorities enter the market by offering a high quantity of trainings and consequently drop the prices for such, based on their roles as competitors.
+While educational authorities enter the market by offering a high quantity of training and consequently drop the prices for such, based on their roles as competitors.
 Conferences are offered in all corners of the world trying to attract attendees by creating catchy schedules.
 Congratulations gentlemen, people are aware of Mediation and its potentials.
 It looks as we are on the right track.

-A widely ignored field of rich source of applied mediation can be found in the professional field of diplomacy, its historic documents, and practice.
+A widely ignored field of a rich source of applied mediation can be found in the professional field of diplomacy, its historic documents, and its practice.
 I often do have the impression that people are not aware of the fact that mediation skills, such as negotiation and communication strategies, work within micro and macro conflicts.
-Such procedures and tactical steps may only want to be implemented into a different, smaller or bigger frame of action.
-I often hear the statement that diplomacy is a separated topic and does not have importance to Mediation.
+Such procedures and tactical steps may only want to be implemented into a different, smaller, or bigger frame of action.
+I often hear the statement that diplomacy is a separate topic and does not have importance to Mediation.
 This is mainly communicated by individuals who do not have professional access to cases of international affairs and interest.
 Personally, I think that it is generally ignored that conflict management, in its broadest perspective, is an interdisciplinary art.
-The required flexibility of realizing such transactions of knowledge and expertise from minor to mayor conflicts and vice versa, turns pro-active thinking persons into blessed professional beings or masters of the craft.
+The required flexibility of realizing such transactions of knowledge and expertise from minor to major conflicts and vice versa turns pro-active thinking persons into blessed professional beings or masters of the craft.

 I believe that the social structure of our society collapses, and currently supports the future development of this dramatic progress.
-Due to the fact that the frame of our first education, namely the family, is split up into a two generation household only, our children miss out the additional social concepts that grandparents taught in the past.
+Due to the fact that the frame of our first education, namely the family, is split up into a two-generation household only, our children miss out on the additional social concepts that grandparents taught in the past.
 Thereby, I believe that we offer our future generations a lack of social instruction that normally would create a sustainable social responsibility towards the proper environment of family and community.
-Such support ought to development a clear personal and cultural identity and a firm personal basis.
-Such instruction also targets to equip our younger citizens to be able to reject spoiling and alien influences that provoke conflict orientated action, and that mean to be a danger towards our co-existence.
+Such support ought to develop a clear personal and cultural identity and a firm personal basis.
+Such instruction also targets to equip our younger citizens to be able to reject spoiling and alien influences that provoke conflict-orientated action, and that means to be a danger towards our co-existence.

-On the other side, we can work on the preventive side of conflict.
+On the other side, we can work on the preventive side of the conflict.
 One of such steps is the previously mentioned social instruction of our younger generations.
 Further, it is highly important to raise the awareness of the individual towards to future impact of current actions.
 Such a properly developed awareness may make the person understand its responsibility towards oneself and towards the community.
-We can’t accept any longer that people blindly create, initiate, or participate in conflict, and afterwards easily ask for external help.
-Conflict awareness is the first step towards an effective prevention and escalation of dispute.
+We can’t accept any longer that people blindly create, initiate, or participate in the conflict, and afterward easily ask for external help.
+Conflict awareness is the first step towards effective prevention and escalation of disputes.
 This awareness is available to anybody and turns each individual into a private and/or professional peace messenger.